TriesteCitizen/ctf-writeups/TryHackMe/Cipher's Secret Message/Cipher's Secret Message.md

 <img width="767" height="398" alt="Bildschirmfoto vom 2025-09-01 15-00-45" src="https://github.com/user-attachments/assets/3e058b2e-15b2-47dd-a2ae-e6de370a51f2" />

 As you can see by doing that we get the message much faster and are able to get a better understanding of the principles of cryptography, specificially how different operations can affect message integrity and encoding.
 By manipulating operators and understanding modular arithmetic, we can learn how to effectively encode and decode messages while preserving their essential characteristics.
-Next time I will immediately start scripting instead of doing a
+Next time I will immediately start scripting instead of producing a bunch of notes.